 Customers can chose between British Gas electricity tariffs, gas tariffs and dual-fuel plans.

-To compare British Gas electricity prices and gas rates against other suppliers, simply enter your postcode in the green box.
+To compare British Gas electricity prices and gas rates against other suppliers, simply enter your postcode in the box.